-- A student may be allowed to use technology in class such as keyboarding, voice activated programs, an e-reader, or other assistive technologies when these accommodations have been recommended after a professional educational or medical evaluation. - Requests for technology assistance should be submitted to Cecilia Liss, Academic Director cliss@twsb.org and the student's Class Teacher.
+- A student may be allowed to use technology in class such as keyboarding, voice activated programs, an e-reader, or other assistive technologies when these accommodations have been recommended after a professional educational or medical evaluation. - Requests for technology assistance should be submitted to Sharon Polchies, Academic Director spolchies@twsb.org and the student's Class Teacher.